b17fr13nds/uxfuzz/README.md

 ## setup and run

-you can build any kernel as you like, just make sure qemu exits if the kernel panics. obviously you'll need an address/memory/... sanitizer to detect most of the vulnerabilities. enabling extra kernel config options that add more code to be fuzzed is always a good idea.
+you can essentially build the fuzzer for any kernel/OS you like, however minor adjustments to header files and standard functions might be needed. when configuring your kernel, make sure qemu exits if the kernel panics. obviously you'll need an address/memory/... sanitizer to detect most of the vulnerabilities. enabling extra kernel config options that add more code to be fuzzed is always a good idea.

 now, to build the fuzzer simply run
 ```